-11. CONCLUSIONS
+10. CONCLUSIONS

-- based on the available information, there are no public health and safety concerns associated with the genetic modification used to produce insect-protected cotton containing event 15985; - oil and linters derived from insect-protected cotton lines containing event 15985 are equivalent to those derived from other commercially available cotton varieties in terms of their safety for human consumption and nutritional adequacy; - oil and linter products derived from lines containing cotton event 15985 are exempt from labelling unless it can be shown that novel DNA and/or protein is present in the final food; - the benefits of permitting oil and linters from cotton containing event 15985 primarily accrue to industry and are considered to outweigh the costs to government, consumers and industry, provided the safety assessment does not identify any public health and safety concerns; and - the proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Food Standards Australia New Zealand Act 1991 and the regulatory impact assessment.
+- based on the available information, there are no public health and safety concerns associated with the genetic modification used to produce insect-protected cotton containing event 15985; - oil and linters derived from insect-protected cotton lines containing event 15985 are equivalent to those derived from other commercially available cotton varieties in terms of their safety for human consumption and nutritional adequacy; - oil and linter products derived from lines containing cotton event 15985 are exempt from labelling unless it can be shown that novel DNA and/or protein is present in the final food; - the benefits of permitting oil and linters from cotton containing event 15985 primarily accrue to industry and are considered to outweigh the costs to government, consumers and industry, provided the safety assessment does not identify any public health and safety concerns; and - the proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991 and the regulatory impact assessment.

-12. RECOMMENDATION
+11. RECOMMENDATION

-Based on the data supplied with the application and other available information, FSANZ concludes that oil and linters derived from cotton lines containing event 15985 are as safe for human consumption as those from other commercial cotton varieties, and therefore recommends that Volumes 1 and 2 of the Food Standards Code be amended to give approval to the sale of such food in Australia and New Zealand.
-The proposed amendment to Standard A18 / Standard 1.5.2 is provided at Attachment 1.
+Based on the data supplied with the Application and other available information, ANZFA concludes that oil and linters derived from cotton lines containing event 15985 are as safe for human consumption as those from other commercial cotton varieties, and therefore recommends that the Australian Food Standards Code and the Australia New Zealand Food Standards Code be amended to give approval to the sale of such food in Australia and New Zealand.
+The proposed amendment to Standard A18 / Standard 1.5.2 is provided in Attachment 1.